 There are lots of fantastic places to eat and indeed sleep, so it is worth planning ahead in high season.

 6. Sneem – lookout for fairies

-For your Ring of Kerry drive, you need to visit Sneem.
+For one of the Ring of Kerry highlights, you need to visit Sneem.
 A trip to Ireland wouldn’t be complete without catching a glimpse of at least one fairy, and Sneem is the place to find them.

 Home of ‘The Way the Fairies Went’ (also known as ‘The Pyramids’), it is a super stop-off point to take a break from reality and embrace the magic of Ireland.